dbos-inc/dbos-docs/docs/tutorials/using-typeorm.md

 ## TypeORM Overview
 [TypeORM](https://typeorm.io) is an ORM for TypeScript.
 It is based on the idea of creating [`Entity`](https://typeorm.io/entities) classes to represent each database table, with the persistent and join key fields marked with [decorators](https://typeorm.io/decorator-reference).
 Once entity classes are defined, TypeORM provides methods for storing, updating, and querying the entities via the [`EntityManager`](https://typeorm.io/working-with-entity-manager).
 TypeORM can also be used to create and maintain the database schema.

-If you are using TypeORM, Operon needs to know about it for inserting workflow status updates along the transactions used for application code.
+If you are using TypeORM, DBOS needs to know about it for inserting workflow status updates along the transactions used for application code.

 Use of TypeORM is optional.
-Operon supports several other libraries for transactional data management.
+DBOS supports several other libraries for transactional data management.

 ## Usage
-Operon supports what is essentially direct use of TypeORM, but a few additional steps are necessary to inform Operon about the TypeORM entity list, provide the information for establishing the database connection, and use a transaction in the context of a workflow.
+DBOS supports what is essentially direct use of TypeORM, but a few additional steps are necessary to inform DBOS about the TypeORM entity list, provide the information for establishing the database connection, and use a transaction in the context of a workflow.

 ### Setting Up The Database Connection
-In order to set up the database connection ([`DataSource`](https://typeorm.io/data-source)), configuration information is provided to Operon instead of creating a separate configuration file or instantiating `DataSource` directly.
+In order to set up the database connection ([`DataSource`](https://typeorm.io/data-source)), configuration information is provided to DBOS instead of creating a separate configuration file or instantiating `DataSource` directly.
 Of particular interest is the line `user_dbclient: 'typeorm'`, which indicates that TypeORM is to be loaded and a `DataSource` configured.

 ```yaml
 database: